CP24: CP24 HD

 The CRTC approved an application by then-owners CHUM Limited in June 2007 to launch a high-definition simulcast of CP24.
 On September 27, 2012, CP24 began broadcasting in HD (with the SD feed letterboxed) initially on Bell Fibe TV coinciding with it, a new enhanced on-air appearance.
 The HD feed was also added on the Bell Satellite TV service in December 2012.
 On June 25, 2013, CP24 began broadcasting in HD on Rogers Cable, shortly after the competing Rogers Media-owned CityNews Channel, which had been available in HD on Rogers Cable since launch, announced it would be shutting down.
 On March 1, 2017, Shaw Direct added the HD version to its lineup, it was only available in SD until then on that provider.
 Bell MTS has not yet launched the feed in HD.

 CP24 GO

 In December 2013, CP24 (along with several other Bell Media television channels) launched a TV Everywhere service known as CP24 GO, which is offered for free to Bell TV customers.
 It can be accessed from a computer or on a mobile app such as a tablet or smartphone.
 However, CP24 continues to offer its occasional free live streaming of some major news events on its website.

+Criticism and controversy

+Bias allegations

+CP24 has faced scrutiny over perceived political bias in its reporting.
+Some viewers and commentators have suggested that the channel's coverage may favor certain political figures or parties.
+For instance, a 2020 Reddit post noted that CP24 frequently referred to Ontario Premier Doug Ford as "Premier Ford" while addressing Prime Minister Justin Trudeau more informally as "Justin Trudeau", prompting speculation about potential conservative bias.
+However, no definitive evidence has been provided to substantiate claims of systemic bias, and CP24 maintains that its reporting is impartial.
+A Media Bias/Fact Check review rated CP24 as "Least Biased" with high factual reporting, citing its use of credible sources like the Associated Press and a clean fact-check record.

+Termination of Stephen LeDrew

+In 2017, former CP24 political commentator Stephen LeDrew claimed he was fired after appearing on Fox News, alleging that his termination was due to CP24's left-leaning bias.
+CP24, however, stated that LeDrew was dismissed for violating a non-competition clause in his contract.
+The incident sparked discussions about the channel's editorial stance, though no clear evidence supported claims of political bias in this case.

+Human Rights Complaint

+In October 2022, former CP24 on-air personality Patricia Jaggernauth filed a human rights complaint against Bell Media, the channel's parent company.
+The complaint alleged workplace issues, though specific details were not publicly disclosed.
+The case drew attention on social media, with CP24 acknowledging the issue in a post on X. The outcome of the complaint remains unclear, and further details have not been widely reported.